wp-plugins/wp-ultimate-search/readme.txt

 Tags: search, ajax, metadata, autocomplete, jquery Requires at least: 3.0
 Tested up to: 3.4.1
-Stable tag: 0.2
+Stable tag: 0.3

 Advanced faceted auto completing AJAX search and filter utility.

 == Description ==

-WP Ultimate Search: a highly customizable WordPress search alternative with the ability to autocomplete faceted search queries.
+WP Ultimate Search: a highly customizable WordPress search alternative with the ability to autocomplete [faceted search queries](http://en.wikipedia.org/wiki/Faceted_search).

 Try a [demo](http://ultimatesearch.mindsharelabs.com/).

 <h4>Features</h4>

-* Currently can only facet by post Category, but we will be expanding the functionality to auto-detect and suggest indefinite facets
+* Searches post title and body content
+* Can search by multiple keywords, and by full phrases
+* Highlights search terms in results
+* Searches inside of shortcodes
+* Option to send search queries as events to your Google Analytics account
+* Facets by post category
+* Can search in multiple categories (OR search)
+* Category options are dynamically generated and autocompleted as you type
-* Attractive and lightweight interface based on jQuery and Backbone.js
+* Attractive and lightweight interface based on jQuery, Backbone.js, and the VisualSearch.js library
 * Bypasses WordPress’ built-in search functions and conducts direct database queries for low overhead and high flexibility

 Many new features coming quickly, stay tuned.

 Please be advised that this is a beta release and not all features are available yet.
-Please install it and try it out, but we wouldn't recommend using this plugin on a live site.
 We'll be updating the plugin heavily over the coming weeks, so check back for updates.
+Please let us know if you encounter any bugs, or have any suggestions for improvement.

 == Installation ==